leob/ionic-quickstarter/README.md

 ## Installation and usage

-To install the starter app, open a terminal and cd into the root directory where you want to install your app.
+To install the starter app, open a terminal and cd into the directory where you want to install your app.

 Run the following commands (note: below the app is named ```myapp```, replace this by your app's name):